- Sports & activity

 - Golf within 30km

 - Short breaks available

 Eagle’s Crag, a beautiful newly-built cottage in an idyllic setting, is the pitch perfect hideaway for friends and family.
-Poised in the cradle of Glen Alladale and serenaded by the rush and tumble of the stream, this beautiful lodge stands in gentle contrast to the untamed landscape that surrounds it.
+Poised in the cradle of Glen Alladale and serenaded by the rush and tumble of the stream, this beautiful property stands in gentle contrast to the untamed landscape that surrounds it.
 Relax in the comfort of the well-equipped cottage and look out at the UK's most ambitious private rewilding project.
 Hundreds of thousands of trees have been planted all around in this vibrant countryside alive with wildlife.

-Alladale Lodge is just up the road and can be contacted for activities such as hiking, cycling, fishing, stalking and 4X4 safaris.
+Alladale Lodge is just up the road and can be contacted for activities such as hiking, cycling, fishing and 4X4 safaris.
 It is also possible to order delicious home-cooked food if guests prefer this to self-catering.
 From this fabulous base camp guests are free to head out and enjoy the magnificent 23,000 acres of Alladale - a unique wilderness reserve in the beautiful Scottish Highlands.

 If you`re searching for a place that will make the stresses and strains of modern life start to feel somehow inconsequential, then look no further.
 The sheer size and scale of the Alladale Wilderness Reserve is enough to give you a fresh perspective on life.
 Eagle`s Crag, with its modern wet room, high ceilings, exposed beams, panoramic views and stylish contemporary furnishings, is the perfect base from which to explore it.